AH-Merii/Equipment-Room-Layout-Optimization/brainstorming.md

   - This seems like a tree traversal problem, let's go back to how we would design something in 3d space, this thinking exercise will help me determine some constraints that I can use to determine whether a tree branch is a valid branch, or whether I should simply drop that branch.
   - I would cluster related equipment with each other.
 I would also cluster related paths with each other, I would eliminate difficult paths, to reduce our potential pathspace using our path validation/optimization criteria.
 I would follow a set of rules that industry agrees on, I would start by fitting the largest paths first.
 Since we mentioned that ideally we would want related paths togethor, can we treat a group/cluster of small paths that originate from a common direction as a larger path?
 This can also simplify our problem space, and eliminate weird configurations
   - If different configurations result in different path spaces, then how do we find the equipment configuration that will result in the optimal path configuration
+  - In order to reduce our equipment configuration space and make it more managable, we can do a quick calculation using the "shortest valid paths" for all the paths that need to be made while we are calculating them if we exceed a certain threshold then we automatically know that the configuaration was never an optimal one to begin with before wasting time computing the optimal paths for a given config.
+  - We can have predefined zones for equipment, for example ducts are in this region, heatpump are expected to be here.
+  - We can also have predefined no go zones, where intentionally limit the search space using existing domain knowledge.

 - Equipment placement
   - path space -> the complete set of possible paths we can have for a given equipment placement configuration